 This morning we have decided to take a trip to the Caves of Antiparos.
 I visited the caves on my first trip nearly 20 years ago but I didn’t make it on my second visit.
 We are told that we can either take the local bus which leaves at 11.30am or we can take the tourist bus that leaves at 11.00am.
 The tickets are 1.60 euros each way on the tourist bus so we decide to take this.
 We have a bit of time before the bus leaves so we walk to the top of the main street until we reach the bakery.
-I’ve had this overwhelming craving for some Galaktobouriko (cream pie) so we order one of these along with a spinach and feta pie – what a great breakfast!
+There is a lovely selection of artisan shops here.
+I’ve had this overwhelming craving for some Galaktobouriko so we order one of these along with a spinach and feta pie – what a great breakfast!

 The tickets to the Cave of Antiparos are 1.60 euros each way.
 You have about an hour at the cave but you can stay longer and catch the next one back if you wish – 1 hour is ample.
-See the bus timetable below which was correct up until 9th July 2013
+See the bus timetable below which was correct as of 9th July 2013

 We make our way to the bus stop by the square and eat our pies.
 Shortly after the driver boards the bus, opens his window and lights a cigarette.
 A Greek lady with two friends asks if she can get on – I take it from his expression that the answer was no!
 As he starts up the engine to the bus we see a large party of people approaching – most of them sporting Viper tshirts and baseball caps.
 These are Greeks on holiday and must be here for the festival.
 The driver gesticulates for us to get on the bus and before long the bus is full without a seat to spare.

 The bus slowly spirals up the scrub covered hillside, past windmills and pretty white villas.
 We arrive at the cave bus stop but there is still about 100 metre walk up to the mouth of the cave and the Agios Giannis Spiliotis church so we take our time and take in the spectacular views over the bay.